Policy on Alcohol, Tobacco, and Other Drugs

 The Viterbo University Code of Student Conduct includes the following prohibited behaviors:

-• Alcohol and drugs may be confiscated by Residence Life and/or Campus Safety and Security personnel.
+6. Alcohol and drugs may be confiscated by Residence Life and/or Campus Safety and Security personnel.
+La Crosse Police Department may be contacted for the collection and/or disposal of controlled substances.

-• Prescription drugs are permitted on university property only for use by the person to whom the prescription is written.
+7. Prescription drugs are permitted on university property only for use by the person to whom the prescription is written within the prescription window.

 2. Violation of any federal (USA), state (Wisconsin) or local law (City of La Crosse or La Crosse County).
-When off-campus incidents come to the attention of University officials, the officials may follow up with disciplinary action.
-This may occur following parties, study abroad, travel for university-sponsored events, team travel, etc.
+When off-campus incidents come to the attention of university officials, the officials may follow up with disciplinary action.
+This may occur following parties, travel for university-sponsored events, team travel, etc.

-3. Use, sale, advertisement or distribution of tobacco products (cigarettes, chewing tobacco, cigars, e-cigarettes, vaping devices, etc.) in university facilities, on university grounds, at university events, and in university fleet vehicle.
+3. Use, sale, advertisement or distribution of tobacco and nicotine-containing products (cigarettes, chewing tobacco, cigars, e-cigarettes, vaping devices, etc.) in university facilities, on university grounds, at university events, and in university fleet vehicle.

 These stipulations are also university policy: